csrg-utfsm/csrg-utfsm.github.io/index.md

  > Note: Some input files use or override a deprecated API.
  > Note: Recompile with -Xlint:deprecation for details

+* Usual compilation issues:
+ > Missing argument for option: -XSL | Update paths of xalan.jar in acserrGen scripts : commit 32f1ac415da730
+ > fatal error: acserr.idl: No such file or directory | acserr not in global path : commit 73f733b
+ > No rule to make target acserrExceptionManager.h | Usually needs to symlink that header with the ones in commit 3868fc0

 ## [](#header-2) Use Instructions